raafaelima/WeatherExplorer/README.md

 * CountyExploreTests - All the Unit Tests
 * CountyExploreUITests - All The UiTests

+## Thought Process
+You can follow my thought process, architecture diagrams, and some explanations about technical decisions on the [PR history](https://github.com/raafaelima/CountyExplorer/pulls?q=is%3Apr).

 ## TechDetails
 I'm using Fastlane to automate the tests and lint executions.
 I use Carthage as a dependency manager and the following libraries are used to support: